 shipyard's gates – look out for that grey armoured militia ('Milicja') vehicle by the entrance.

-UPDATE: the new location of the reworked exhibition will apparently be inside the European Solidarity Centre that is currently under construction north of the square.
-You can already see the building site on google maps (esp. in 45 degree view):
+UPDATE: the new location of the reworked exhibition is now inside the European Solidarity Centre north of the square.

 Access and costs: quite easy, inexpensive.